KarelPeeters/HwLang/design/design.md

 * Do we want to fully split generics and parameters, even for functions?
 That might be a better idea.
   * But do functions parameters and other manipulation of `type` still work as-is then?

+Implementation:

+* How to we check which generic types and values are the same/assignable/greater than or equal/...?
+  * Maybe equivalence graphs are useful here, see the egg crate.
+  * Alternatively, is canonicalization enough?
+    * Eg. some fully-expanded multiplication form?
+  * How much do we want to look through function bodies?
+Ideally not at all, right?
+But then is calling functions at compile time still possible?

 ### Identifiers

 Standard stuff, maybe borrow r# prefix for keywords from rust?